tom-mills-123/hrfb-gambia-dissertation/README.md

 2. Download the required DHS data files
 3. Update the local file path in `Stage_01_data_prep.r`

-DHS data are available from the DHS Program website.
+DHS data are available from the DHS Program website or from the GBoS website.

 ## Project structure